prazit/DConvers/readme.md

 ##### Row Split Transformer Function Properties

 This transformation used for a column contains CSV like value.
-After transform by this function, rows of datatable will be multiply by split-value-list. possible properties are described below
+After transform by this function, rows of datatable will be multiply by the split-value-list.
+Possible properties are described below

 ```batch
 Syntax> rowsplit([ColumnIdentifier],[regex])